 In the “all samples” dataset, gINLAnd detected 262 outlier loci with logBF > 3, indicative of strong evidence of selection (Kass & Raftery, 1995).
 These outlier loci were associated to 39 environmental variables with none of them related to topography or fishing effort.
-Of those outliers, 53 had logBF values above 10 in at least two environmental variables and up to 30.
+Of those outliers, 53 had logBF values above 10 in at least two and up to 30 environmental variables.
 Three main groups of loci were revealed by clustering analysis, two of which exhibited shared patterns of association across multiple environmental variables, while the last one that contained the largest number of loci exhibited shared patterns across fewer variables (Figure 4) and lacked variables related to salinity.
 The highest number of loci were invoked by three variables i.e., surcurrent, nitrate and sst_m_sl (see Table S4).
 Environmental variables were also clustered in three main groups (Figure 4).
 For the same dataset, PCAdapt detected 462 outlier loci, with 186 of those being detected by both approaches (common outliers).
-The fact that the two approaches give different numbers of outlier loci with few of them in common, is frequently observed and is attributed to their different way of detecting adaptation.
-PCAdapt assumes that SNPs excessively related with population structure are candidates for local adaptation, while gINLAnd looks for co-variation between allele frequencies and environmental variables as adaptation signals.
-Population structure analyses on only outlier loci estimated K = 2 clusters and allocated the samples to the MED and ATL clusters as with the complete loci dataset.
-On the contrary, when using only the neutral set of loci, no signal of population structure was detected.

 Analyzing the MED dataset with gINLAnd yielded 68 outliers with logBF > 3 (and up to 6.5) in 18 environmental variables.
-The highlighted variables included all categories except the ones related to topography and fishing effort (as previously).
+The highlighted variables (as previously) included all categories except the ones related to topography and fishing effort.
 Three main groups of loci were revealed with one including a single locus while the other two were almost evenly populated by similar number of loci (Figure 5).
 Shared patterns of association across variables involved only few loci while four environmental variables invoked the majority of the loci in four distinct clusters respectively (Figure 5).
 Those were bo_pH, surcurrent, sst_max_sl and tot_impact.
 For the same dataset, PCAdapt detected 209 loci of which 8 where common with gINLAnd’s loci.

 In the ATL dataset, gINLAnd detected 37 outlier loci with logBF > 3 (and up to 5.66) in 24 environmental variables.
-This is the only dataset where variables related to topography were shown to co-variate with SNP data.
-Hierarchical clustering analysis revealed two groups of loci: one of which exhibited shared patterns of association across the majority of environmental variables including the ones related to topography (Figure 6).
+This is the only dataset where variables related to topography co-variate with SNP data.
+Hierarchical clustering analysis revealed two groups of loci with one exhibiting shared patterns of association across the majority of environmental variables including the ones related to topography (Figure 6).
 The variable with the highest number of co-variate SNPs was biogeo03, while with the exception of parmean that correlated with one SNP, all the other variables correlated with a high number of SNPs ranging from nine to 23.
 Environmental variables were clustered in two main groups (Figure 6).
 PCAdapt analysis detected 957 loci for the same dataset, of which 5 were common with gINLAnd’s list of outlier loci.